 Inside the tower in the lowest, underground floor, originally in the north-east corner there was a beer house called Świdnicka Basement and a prison.
 In the ground floor there was a room that originally served for storing the treasury and insignia of councilors.
 Its area of 36 m2 was covered with a rib vault fastened by a large round boss with a plastic, corrugated leaf decoration and was illuminated from the east and south by two small windows with stone cladding.
 A narrow and steep staircase with 110 stone steps led to the upper rooms of the tower.
 Originally, they were only used by servants and trumpeters, as the upper floors could also be accessed through the rooms of the town hall building.
 The room on the first floor received a rib vault and large window bay windows, while the room on the second floor was covered with a wooden ceiling and illuminated with three pointed windows.

 The interior of the exceptionally decorative and sophisticated first floor was similar to a Greek cross.
 In its lower part there was a stone bench running along all the walls.
 Very rich decoration was arranged in the corners of the central part and on capitals suspended on the walls of rectangular bay niches.
-In the corners of the room there were four stone pillars, on which two powerful corbels with deep cut profiles were hung.
+In the corners of the room there were four stone pillars, on which two great corbels with deep cut mouldings were hung.
 The free space between these corbels was closed at the top with a miniature cross-rib vault, originally devoid of one of the ribs, so that you can see the cross-section of the small boss.
 This construction carried a flat, sculptural block that served as a capital, supported by wide and massive arch bands connecting the corners.
-The upper part of each of these capitals received a profiled cornice, cut at corners, where it turned into miniature corbels, on which the ribs of the vaults rested, once covering individual parts of the room.
+The upper part of each of these capitals received a moulded cornice, cut at corners, where it turned into miniature corbels, on which the ribs of the vaults rested, once covering individual parts of the room.
 Capitals were decorated with floral motifs, a unique place had only the decoration of the capital in the southwest corner, distinguished by its artistic class and containing a small figural motif.
 In addition, among the plant decorations, a head with a low forehead, caricature of eyebrow arches, a very wide and flat nose, as well as equally wide mouth and pointed, widely spaced ears, from which a fancy crest grows, is visible.

 Unfortunately, the function of the room at the first floor of the town hall tower is unknown.
 The small size and location gave this room an exclusive character.
 Certainly it did not have any utility functions.
 The unusual architectural program, the presence of bay windows as well as the sculptural decoration allow to guess that the interior had a representative nature, most likely of a public character, as indicated by stone benches placed by the walls, enabling participation in meetings or councils.
 Perhaps the room was also used as a chapel, after bringing a portable altar.

-Today, the only remnant of the medieval Kraków town hall is the gothic tower.
+Today, the only remnant of the medieval Kraków town hall is the Gothic tower.
 As the seat of the branch of the Historical Museum of the city of Kraków, it is open to the public.
 There are exhibits on the history of the city.
 In the basement there is “Scena pod Ratuszem”, that is Kraków theater.
 Opening times can be checked on the official website of the museum here.

 Firlet E., Opaliński P., Cracovia 3d, Via Regia – Kraków na szlaku handlowym w XIII-XVII wieku, Kraków 2011.